dataplat/dbatools/README.md

 ![Reset-SqlSaPassword](https://i1.gallery.technet.s-msft.com/scriptcenter/reset-sql-sa-password-15fb488d/image/file/138615/1/salsapassword-scriptcenter-1.gif)

 This is accomplished by stopping the SQL services or SQL Clustered Resource Group, then restarting SQL via the command-line using the /mReset-SqlSaPassword paramter which starts the server in Single-User mode, and only allows this script to connect.

+Using Reset-SqlSaPassword will restart your SQL Server.
+I chose this method because it is the most effective, cross-version method.
+Impersonating tokens may not work in all situations.

 Once the service is restarted, the following tasks are performed: